gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

   - Each level creates data units

-  - Lower levels encapsulate higher levels' data, adding headers and trailers (encapsulation)
+  - Encapsulation process of adding headers/trailers at each layer

 - TCP/IP made up by 4 levels: application, transport, internet, network access

   - It's simpler than OSI and also widespread

-  - Each level creates data units, also doing encapsulation
+  - Networking devices - hubs, bridges, switches, routers

-  - At destination, there is decapsulation
+  - Topologies - bus, star, ring, mesh

 There are so many protocols one can see between the different levels of the two.